-The Internal Audit Division (IAD) of the Bank of Commerce (the Bank) is an independent unit of the Bank that conducts objective assurance and consulting activities designed to add value and improve the Bank's operations.
-It helps the Bank accomplish its objectives by bringing a systematic, disciplined approach to examine, evaluate and improve the effectiveness of risk management, internal control, and governance processes of the Bank.
+The Internal Audit Division (IAD) of the Bank of Commerce (the Bank) is an independent unit of the Bank that conducts objective assurance and advisory activities designed to add value and improve the Bank's operations.
+It helps the Bank accomplish its objectives by bringing a systematic, disciplined approach to examine, evaluate and improve the effectiveness of governance, risk management and control processes of the Bank.

-The Internal Audit Charter will be periodically reviewed and presented to Senior Management and the Audit Committee for approval.
-The final approval resides with the Audit Committee.
+The Internal Audit (IA) Charter will be periodically reviewed and presented to the Audit Committee for approval and endorsement for Board approval; and Senior Management for notation.

-MISSION STATEMENT
+PURPOSE STATEMENT